cvillarragamo/Vet_Mexicali/README.md

 - **Filter**: Apply filters to find clinics that meet specific criteria, such as emergency services, special rates for rescued animals, and home service.
 - **Map Visualization**: View veterinary clinics on an interactive map with detailed information on each clinic.
+- **Visit Counter**: A fun, non-persistent visit counter that resets with each re-run of the app, showing how many times the app has been visited in the current session.
+- **Contribute**: Users can contribute to the project or make suggestions by sending an email directly from the app.

 ## Installation